A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Conclusion

-We believe our approach would have capabilities of many future directions.
-For example, 1) SVQE might enrich the VQE family in the fields of molecules and materials; 2) As many problems in computer science can be framed as partition function problems, including counting coloring, and matchings, our method could contribute to these fields as well.
+We believe our approach would shed lights on near-term quantum applications.
+For example, SVQE might enrich the VQE family in the fields of molecules and materials.
+Moreover, as many problems in computer science can be framed as partition function problems (e.g., counting coloring), our method may contribute to these fields as well.
 Furthermore, it is reasonable to explore our algorithm's applications in quantum machine learning~\cite{Shingu2020}, quantum error correction~\cite{Valenti2019}, and tomography \cite{Kieferova2017}.